josmar-crwdstffng/angular/aio/content/guide/example-apps-list.md

 ## Tour of Heroes tutorial application

-The Tour of Heroes is a comprehensive tutorial that guides you through the process of building an application with many of Angular's most popular features.
+The Tour of Heroes is a comprehensive tutorial that guides you through the process of building an application with many of the most popular features in Angular.

 ### Tour of Heroes: completed application